 Google Translate could be used for the lessons added to the application by the learner or the teacher.
 The new lessons are usually copied and pasted into the application from the Internet and reflect the learners' vocational needs or personal interests.
 Google Translate will help learners correctly visualize the context in the native language and then to work with the text exclusively in English.

 The disruptive invention for learning English describes a process by which a product takes root initially as a mobile application at the bottom of a market and then relentlessly moves up the market, eventually displacing established competitors.
 Our patented method belongs to disruptive invention.
 There are 1.5 billion learners of English in the world; it is unrealistic to talk about immersion as the best tool for this number of learners.
 They need a new pedagogy and new technology (disruptive innovation!) implemented in their smartphones which almost everybody has today.
 The mobile application will eventually displace established competitors since its innovative features most fully satisfy the learning habits of Generation Z.

-To implement Active Training in English skills you will need to introduce mobile devices in the classroom or online study.
-The same mobile application is used for self-training in the classroom, for online courses or for assigning, planning, or turning in homework.
-Finally, the fun of our self-training mobile application does not end with the completion of the Active Training course since the application allows learners to create their own lessons and to continue further the training to meet their vocational needs.
+To implement Active Training English skills, you will need to introduce mobile devices to the classroom or to online study.
+The mobile application is used for self-training in the classroom, for online courses or for assigning, planning, or turning in homework.
+Finally, the fun of our mobile application does not end with the completion of the Active Training course, as the application allows students to create their own lessons and to further continue their training to meet their vocational and cultural needs.